 Is a tripod necessary for low light photography?

 Not always.
 Modern IBIS systems allow handheld shooting at surprisingly slow shutter speeds, and high ISO + AI denoise tools make fast shutter speeds more practical.
-However, a tripod remains essential for landscapes requiring deep depth of field at base ISO, long-exposure creative techniques (light trails, astrophotography), and any situation demanding maximum image quality.
+A tripod remains essential for landscapes requiring deep depth of field at base ISO, long-exposure creative techniques (light trails, astrophotography), and any situation demanding maximum image quality.

-Can AI noise reduction fix high-ISO photos?
+Can AI noise reduction fix high-ISO photos in 2026?

 What is the best ISO setting for low light photography?